Standing Rock Sioux Tribe Will Continue to Fight Pipeline

 However, the Corps could decide to continue with the environmental review process, which Hasselman said would also be consistent with the memo.

 Archambault has been reaching out to the White House and Trump’s appointees since he was elected in hopes of opening a discussion, but none of them have agreed to meet.
-“But I guarantee you, because of the way the decision was made and the way it was expedited, that they were talking to Energy Transfer Partners and the oil industry.”
+“But I guarantee you, because of the way the decision was made and the way it was expedited, that they were talking to Energy Transfer Partners and the oil industry,” he said.

 Trump’s support of pipeline projects has raised concern about conflicts of interests, as the president received $100,000 toward his presidential campaign from Energy Transfer Partners’ CEO Kelcy Warren, according to EcoWatch.
 Trump’s financial disclosure forms also show he has invested up to $1 million in Energy Transfer Partners, and he has an ownership interest in Phillips 66, which will refine oil from the pipeline.